jennfrbrown/kickstarter-analysis/README.md

 **For this analysis we used pivot tables and pivot charts to provide visualized campaign outcomes based on the campaign launch date.**

 To perform the analysis of Outcomes based on Launch Date, we must first make all the data readable.
-This involved changing the deadline and Launched-at columns from Unix timestamps to dates in a standard format.
+This involved changing the deadline and Launched_at columns from Unix timestamps to dates in a standard format.

 1. In a new column, add the heading "Date Created Conversion."
 2. Enter the formula where X is the first data cell of the Launched_at column: "= (((x/60)/60)+DATE(1970,1,1)"